treytrahin/force-shortcuts-intellij-plugin/README.md

 Inspired by the [Key Promoter](https://plugins.jetbrains.com/plugin/1003) plugin by Dmitry Kashin.

+# Build Instructions

+To work on this project:
+ - Import the source into IntelliJ
+ - Create a run configuration of type `plugin` (use IntelliJ's JRE)
+ - To build a loadable plugin, from the `Build` menu bar drop down select `Prepare Plugin Module 'force-shortcuts' For Deployment`
+    * This will build a .jar file in the root directory of the project.
+You can choose `Install plugin from disk` under `Plugins` in the settings window

 ## Known Issues

 * Top menu bar actions are not blocked